Partnerships

 Rare diseases

 The partnership aims to improve the life of patients with rare diseases by developing diagnostics and treatments for rare diseases through multidisciplinary research & innovation programmes.
-The partneship will soon starts it activities.
+The partneship started its activities in 2024.

-The partnership will coordinate national, local and European research and innovation programmes, combining research funding and implementation of research supportive activities such as training, data access infrastructures, data standards etc.
+The ERDERA partnership was launched in September 2024, with a budget of 380 million euros & uniting over 170 organisations.
+It will coordinate national, local and European research and innovation programmes, combining research funding and implementation of research supportive activities such as training, data access infrastructures, data standards etc.

 The main goal is to improve the life of patients with rare diseases by developing diagnostics and treatments for rare diseases through multidisciplinary research and innovation programmes with all relevant stakeholders.
 This will increase impact and uptake of research results as well as increase the visibility of EU leadership in rare diseases research.